Boulder Chorale: Boulder’s Oldest and Largest Community Chorus

 Volante (“Soaring”) is a more advanced choir for students in 4th through 8th grades.
 Emphasis is placed on learning to sing in harmony and reading musical notation.

-Bel Canto – Megan Lawless, Director
+Bel Canto – Nathan Wubbena, Director

 Bel Canto (“Beautiful Singing”) is the elite auditioned ensemble.
 Singers perform in two-, three-, and four-part harmony while working to develop strong musicianship and music theory skills.
 Bel Canto is the touring choir of the Boulder Children’s Chorale.
+This choir is for students in grades 6-9.